 Section 4.2.
 PURPOSE.
 The Committees of the Association shall develop strategies and policies for approval of the Executive Committee and/or the Board of Trustees and provide direction and administration of the Association.
 Committee chairs shall: assist the Executive Director; plan programs; create and maintain a budget for approval by the Board of Trustees; coordinate the meetings of Members; maintain membership rosters; collect dues; represent and advocate for the Association and the profession; maintain working relationships with the Standing Committees of the Board, manage communication both within and outside of the Association, and perform such other duties as may from time to time be required of them by these Bylaws, the Board of Trustees or the Executive Director.

 Section 4.3 COMMITTEE CHAIRS.
-Each Committee shall be directed by an appointed chairperson who is a college counselor of a member school in good standing and who shall be responsible for the oversight and administration of the committee’s responsibilities.
+Each Committee shall be directed by a chairperson, appointed by the Executive Director.
+This person is a college counselor of a member school in good standing and who shall be responsible for the oversight and administration of the committee’s responsibilities.
 Except to the extent inconsistent with such policies, procedures, rules and regulations as adopted by the Executive Committee, the chairperson of each committee may determine the manner of conducting committee business, whether at a meeting or otherwise, and the number of members required to constitute a quorum or required to take specified types of action.
 The chairpersons of each committee shall also cause to be kept regular minutes of their meetings and shall cause them to be recorded in books kept for that purpose in the office of the Association.
 Each committee chair shall present an annual written report to the Executive Director in the form prescribed by the Executive Director.
-These reports will be available to all Members.

-Section 4.4 FOUNDING SCHOOLS CHAIR, AT-LARGE POSITIONS.
-In addition to the committee chairs appointed as referenced in Sections 4.1 and 4.3, three positions will be elected by a majority of members eligible to vote on such matters.
-Only Founding Schools may vote for the Founding Schools chair, and only a counselor from a Founding School may serve in this position.
-In addition, two counselors will be elected from the membership to serve in At-Large positions; all three of these elected members will serve roles on committees as best meet the needs of the association.

-Section 4.5.
+Section 4.4.
 COMMITTEE RULES.
 Except as otherwise provided in these Bylaws, or to the extent inconsistent with any rules and regulations governing the conduct of committee meetings adopted by the Board of Trustees, the chairperson of each committee may determine the manner of conducting that committee’s business, whether at a meeting or otherwise, and the number of committee members required to constitute a quorum or required to take specified types of action.